 Final Audio Design Sonorous X – £3499

 Final Audio is another brand with plenty of premium headphone experience.
-Here, it's a combination of machined aluminium and stainless steel that makes these headphones look the business (to use a technical term).
-OK, so we thought the sound lacks a little drive and nuance, and they're heavy, but you can't deny they're eye-catching.
-They even come in a fur-lined wooden box, so keep it away from your cat.
+Here, it's a combination of machined aluminium and stainless steel that makes these headphones look the business.
+We thought the sound lacked a little drive and nuance, and they're a bit heavy, but you can't deny they have the wow factor.
+They even come in a fur-lined wooden box that you may want to keep away from your cat.

 HiFiMan HE1000 V2 – £2599

-Planar magnetic headphones always attract attention and these headphones sport a 0.001mm thin driver, which is certainly an impressive feat of engineering if nothing else.
-Elsewhere there's an advanced asymmetrical magnetic circuit, polyester ear cups, a new three core cable and an ergonomic design that should mean they're comfy enough to wear for hours.
-Which surely you will, if you spend over £2000 on them.
+Planar magnetic headphones always attract attention and these headphones sport a 0.001mm thin driver, which is certainly an impressive feat of engineering.
+Elsewhere there's an advanced asymmetrical magnetic circuit, a three-core cable, polyester earcups and an ergonomic design that should mean they're comfy enough to wear for hours.
+Which, if you're spending over £2500 on them, surely you will.

 Shure KSE1500 – £2549

-These are some of the finest in-ears we've ever heard, which puts them right up there as some of the best headphones money can buy (even at £2500+).
-They're some of the first in-ears to use electrostatic drivers, which means a more detailed and accurate sound.
-Sure, it means you have to use a dedicated headphone amplifier.
-But once you try them you'll be sold.
+These are some of the finest in-ears we've ever heard, which puts them right up with the best headphones money can buy.
+They are among the first in-ears to use electrostatic drivers, which means a more detailed and accurate sound.
+Sure, it means you have to use the (supplied) dedicated headphone amplifier.
+But once you try them, you'll be sold.

 Grado PS1000e – £1595

-"The finest headphone Grado has ever produced" is the claim.
-And that's some claim, considering the impressive reviews and Awards that Grado has collected over the years.
-Part of the Grado Professional Series, which has recently been updated (along with a host of other models) as part of the e Series, the company takes attention to detail to the next level.
+"The finest headphone Grado has ever produced" is some claim, considering the impressive reviews and Awards that Grado has collected over the years.
+The PS1000e is part of the Grado Professional Series, which the company updated (along with a host of other models) as part of the 'e' Series, taking attention to detail to a whole new level.
 Every single component was selected with care, right down to the glue.
-Tone-wood clad with metal alloy gives them their distinctive design, and aims to reduce ringing and distortion.
+Tone-wood clad with metal alloy gives them their distinctive design and aims to reduce ringing and distortion.
 And how many other headphones feature hand-crafted mahogany?
-If they're better than the PS1000 headphones, we'll be very happy.